zhuanghongji/react-native-openai-translator/README.md

 - [x] feat: make translator-mode pageable in Home screen
 - [ ] feat: support custom chat
-- [ ] feat: support "text-shot" and "view-shot" of a single dialogue
+- [ ] feat: support 'text-shot' and 'view-shot' of a single dialogue
 - [ ] feat: support chat-persist by sqlite
 - [ ] feat: support at least 5 user language
 - [ ] feat: provide an option to hide avatars in chat
+- [ ] feat: double back-press to exit app on Android
+- [ ] feat: show app version in settings screen
 - [ ] docs: how to contribute
 - [ ] docs: how to build iOS app for personal use
-- [x] ux: if it is better to remove "from-lang" from the Home screen ?
+- [x] ux: is it better to remove 'from-lang' from the Home screen or not ? yes
-- [x] ux: invert "chat-list"
+- [x] ux: invert 'chat-list'
 - [x] refactor: reimplement theme-setting by React Context

 ### Maybe To-Do List

 - [ ] feat: support Azure OpenAI Service
 - [ ] feat: support Azure TTS
-- [ ] feat: support "As keyboard everywhere"
+- [ ] feat: support 'As keyboard everywhere'
 - [ ] feat: support MarkDown preview by inner WebView
-- [ ] feat: support "Big Bang English-Word"
+- [ ] feat: support 'Big Bang English-Word'
 - [ ] optimization: text-recognition-seems-not-stable on Android

 ## Development